PrincetonUniversity/job_defense_shield/docs/alert/low_cpu_util.md

 Computing.
 ```

+### Placeholders

-You can modified the file as you like.
-The tags that can be used in the email message are:
+The following placeholders can be used in the email file:

 - `<GREETING>`: The greeting that will be generated based on the choice of `greeting-method`.
 - `<CLUSTER>`: The name of the cluster in the Slurm database.